Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Proofs

 \begin{theorem} If Assumptions (A1) and (A2) are fulfilled, it holds: Given the data, the conditional distribution of \begin{itemize} \item[(a)]{ $\sqrt{N}\ {\overline \vX}^\dagger$ converges weakly to $ \mathcal{N}_{a}\left(\vnull_{a},\vSigma\right)$ in probability}. \item[(b)] {$\widetilde\vQ_N^\dagger=(\widetilde Q_{N1}^\dagger,...,\widetilde Q_{Nd}^\dagger)^\top$ converges weakly to $\widetilde\vQ$ in probability.} \item[(c)] {$\vQ_N^\dagger=(Q_{N1}^\dagger,...,Q_{NL}^\dagger)^\top$ converges weakly to $\vQ$ in probability, if also (A3) is fulfilled.} \end{itemize} {Moreover, we have $\widehat \vSigma^{\dagger} \stackrel{\mathcal{P}}{\to} \vSigma$ and the unknown covariance matrix can be estimated through this estimator.} \end{theorem} \begin{proof}

-For the wild bootstrap approach, we follow the same steps as for the parametric bootstrap.\\ $ \\ $\\\\ Since, given the data, $\vX_{ik}^\dagger$ has fourth second moments, all remaining steps can be done analogues to the proof of \Cref{PBTheorem1}. \end{proof}
+For the wild bootstrap approach, we follow the same steps as for the parametric bootstrap.\\ $ \\ $\\\\ Since, given the data, $\vX_{ik}^\dagger$ has finite fourth moments, all remaining steps can be done analogously to the proof of \Cref{PBTheorem1}. \end{proof}

-\begin{Le} For $\alpha \in(0,1)$, let $q_{1,B}^{\dagger},...,q_{L,B}^{\dagger}$ be the corresponding quantiles of $\vQ_N^{\dagger}$ according to \cite{munko2023b}.
+\begin{Le} For $\alpha \in(0,1)$, let $q_{1,B}^{\dagger},...,q_{L,B}^{\dagger}$ be the corresponding quantiles of $\vQ_N^{\dagger}$ according to \cite{munko2024}.
 Then

 is an asymptotic correct level $\alpha$ test for the global hypothesis $\mathcal H_0:\vC\vmu=\vbeta$ that controls the family-wise error rate asymptotically in the strong sense. \end{Le}